 - Stainless passivation is the chemical treatment of a stainless steel surface with a mild oxidant such as citric acid passivation solution.
 This process is to accelerate the process noted above in No. 1.

-- Passivation is the removal of exogenous iron or iron compounds from the surface of stainless steel by means of a chemical dissolution, most typically by a treatment with an citric acid passivation solution that will remove the surface contamination but will not significantly affect the stainless steel itself.
+- Passivating stainless steel is the removal of exogenous iron or iron compounds from the surface by means of a chemical dissolution, most typically by a treatment with an citric acid passivation solution that will remove the surface contamination but will not significantly affect the stainless steel itself.